Killing of twins in Nigeria: Intervention by missionary Mary Slessor

 In 1876, Mary Slessor, a Scottish missionary was assigned to the Efik territory in Calabar, Nigeria.
 She was 28 years old at the time of her appointment.
 She had a genuine interest in the rights and well-being of women and children, and worked towards educating local people about twin births.
 Slessor was passionate about reversing the local custom of twin-killing, and dispelling the twin taboo, and began adopting any abandoned baby to care for them at the Mission House.
 Within a short time, she adopted eight children as she continued her missionary work in more remote areas.
 She later succeeded in making a few converts who became Christians.

 In 1892, she was appointed the vice-consul of the Okoyong territory by the British Consul-general, Major Claude MacDonald.

-By 1915, twins and mothers of twins were purported to be fully integrated into their communities [by whom?].
+By 1915, twins and mothers of twins were purported to be fully integrated into their communities.
 In 1991, rumors of recent abuse prompted a survey to be carried out from January to June 1991 among the Efik, Ibibio, and Annang peoples to determine their attitude toward twins and their mothers.
 The majority of the women surveyed stated that they would be happy to have twins, and 8.9% of surveyed women considered twins taboo.